The Kissing Hand Story-related Math Pack for Preschoolers

 The Kissing Hand Math Pack

-The Kissing Hand is a sweet story that talks about how a mother raccoon shares a family secret to teach her son that her love will always be with him no matter where he is.
-It is also my favorite story to start the school year because I feel that it helps preschoolers feel less stressed or scared when they come to school for the first time when they identify themselves with Chester, the little raccoon that is afraid to go to school from the story.
+The Kissing Hand is a sweet story about how a mother raccoon shares a family secret to teach her son that her love will always be with him, no matter where he is.
+It is also my favorite story to start the school year because I feel that it helps preschoolers feel less stressed or scared when they come to school for the first time, as they identify themselves with Chester, the little raccoon who is afraid to go to school in the story.

 The Kissing Hand Memory Game

-This game is great to strengthen the children’s concentration, and memory and to work on one-to-one correspondence and creating sets.
+This game is great for strengthening children’s concentration and memory and for working on one-to-one correspondence and creating sets.

 The Kissing Hand Math Pack includes two sheets with a total of 15 cards each, one for each animal that appears in the story, using beautiful pictures.
 Print each page twice, for each set of the game, using white cardstock.
 Cut out and laminate the cards to make them last longer.

-This game can be played as an individual activity or with a partner.
-Keep it super simple and have the children place the cards face down.
-Each child has to select a card randomly and try to match the selected card with its double.
-The child that matches the most cards wins the game.
+This game can be played individually or with a partner.
+Keep it simple: have the children place the cards face down.
+Each child selects a card at random and tries to match it with its double.
+The child who matches the most cards wins the game.

 The Kissing Hand Visual Discrimination Activities

-Preschoolers must develop their visual discrimination to be able to identify and recognize similarities and differences not only in sizes, but also in shapes, letters, numbers, colors, and positions.
-It is an essential skill that will allow doing important activities in life from knowing how much water a container can hold to big of space they need to park a car, to say the least.
+Preschoolers must develop their visual discrimination to identify and recognize similarities and differences not only in sizes, but also in shapes, letters, numbers, colors, and positions.
+This essential skill will help them do important activities in life, from knowing how much water a container can hold to the size of space they need to park a car, to say the least.

 Size Discrimination

 The Kissing Hand Math Pack contains two size discrimination activities, one to circle the larger animal in the row, and the other one to the smaller.
-Both activities come with two sheets with 3 strips each, featuring different animals from the story.
+Both activities come with two sheets, each with 3 strips, featuring different animals from the story.
 You can either keep the sheets together or divide the strips.

 Recognizing The Different Animal